ehForwarderBot/ehForwarderBot/README.rst

-*Codename* **EH Forwarder Bot** (EFB) is an extensible chat tunnel framework which allows users to contact people from other chat platforms, and ultimately remotely control their accounts in other platforms.
+*Codename* **EH Forwarder Bot** (EFB) is an extensible chat tunneling framework allowing users to contact people from multiple chat platforms and remotely control their accounts in one stop.

 For tips, tricks and community contributed articles, see `project wiki`_.